 Industrial applications of hemp

-Hemp is a versatile plant that offers a sustainable alternative in many industries.
-It is known for not causing a high.
-This makes it a great choice for many manufacturing needs.
+Hemp is a versatile plant that provides a sustainable option for various industries.
+It is known for not producing psychoactive effects, making it suitable for numerous manufacturing uses.

 From textiles to bioplastics

-Hemp fibres are now used more in textiles because they are strong and good for the planet.
-Growing hemp uses less water and fewer pesticides than cotton.
-This makes it a better option for making fabrics.
+Hemp fibres are increasingly used in textiles due to their strength and environmental benefits.
+Growing hemp generally requires less water and fewer pesticides than cotton, making it a more resource-efficient fabric source.

 Material | Water usage | Pesticide usage | Biodegradability |